Learnable Boundary Guided Adversarial Training: Our Method Creates New SOTA Under the Strongest Auto-Attack on CIFAR-100

 To further show the effectiveness of our method, we compare with more previous works.
 The experimental results are shown in Table~\ref{tab:more_aa_cifar100}.
 On the more challlenging CIFAR-100 dataset, our method creates a new state-of-the-art (SOTA) on both robustness and natural accuracy.
 Specifically, our LBGAT ($\alpha=0$) model with WideResNet-34-10 architecture significantly outperforms previous SOAT method \cite{chen2020efficient} by 7.08\% in the aspect of performance on natural data.
 Meanwhile, our method surpasses it with respect to model robustness.
 Further, our strongest model LBGAT ($\alpha=6$) with WideResNet-34-10 architecture enjoys 2.4\% higher robustness than \cite{chen2020efficient}.

-Moreover, It is worthy to note that our LBGAT ($\alpha=6$) model achieves even strong robustness than the model, by Hendrycks \etal \cite{hendrycks2019using}, trained with a large amount of additional unlabeled data.
+Moreover, It is worthy to note that our LBGAT ($\alpha=6$) model achieves even strong robustness than the model, by Hendrycks \etal \cite{hendrycks2019using}, pre-trained on full ImageNet.
 At the same time, we also surpasses it in the aspect of natural accuracy.